tbennun/cudnn-training/README.md

 Thank You tbennun for the Code!
 Great Project!
 ---------------------------------------------------------------------------------------------------------------

-for original version go to https://github.com/tbennun/cudnn-training
+for the original version go to https://github.com/tbennun/cudnn-training

 Prerequisites
 =============